-Some corrections to the Network Slice Replacement functionality for session management, to state that how usage monitoring will be enforced.

-In order to determine the S-NSSAI availability information the PCF can take into account: the support of the Network Slice Replacement reported by the AMF, the candidate list of the Alternative S-NSSAI per S-NSSAI in the Allowed NSSAI (may be provided by OAM or by NSSF to AMF) and local polices.
+In order to determine the S-NSSAI availability information the PCF can take into account: the support of the Network Slice Replacement reported by the AMF, the candidate list of the Alternative S-NSSAI per S-NSSAI in the Allowed NSSAI and local polices.
 The final decision to determine what the S-NSSAI availability information is, is taken by the PCF.
-As it is done in other cases, such as the determination of the Authorized Session-MBR that may be determined based on the Subscribed Session-AMBR, potentially updated by DN-Authorized Session-AMBR then the final decision is taken by the PCF that provides the Authorized-Session-MBR.